apache/cordova-docs/docs/en/2.2.0/guide/plugin-development/blackberry/index.md

 Developing a Plugin on BlackBerry
 =================================

-## How to make the Echo plugin on Blackberry
+## How to make the Echo plugin on BlackBerry

 In this article, we will explore how to develop the Echo plugin on BlackBerry.
 If you haven't read the top level article about the JavaScript part of the plugin, it would be best if you read that first and then this article.
-In addition, please download the [Cordova Blackberry repo](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry.git;a=summary).
+In addition, please download the [Cordova BlackBerry repo](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry.git;a=summary).

 To note, the Corodova-BlackBerry project allows you to deploy to BlackBerry devices like the Torch, Bold, etc and as well as the Playbook.
 There exists a distinction between deploying to